 25. Financial risk management

-The duty of the Group Treasury in the HKScan Group is to ensure cost-effective funding and financial risk management for Group companies and to attend to relations with financiers.
+The duty of Group Treasury in the HKScan Group is to ensure cost-effective funding and financial risk management for Group companies and to attend to relations with financiers.
 The treasury policy approved by the Board provides the principles for financial risk management in the Group.
 The policy is supplemented by separate guidelines and instructions, as well as approval practices.

 Financial risks mean unfavourable movements taking place in the financial markets that may erode accrual of the company’s result or reduce cash flows.
 Financial risk management aims to use financial means to hedge the company’s intended earnings performance and equity and to safeguard the Group’s liquidity in all circumstances and market conditions.

-External funding of the Group’s operations and financial risk management is centralised to the Group Treasury operating under the Group Treasurer.
-The Group Treasury identifies and assesses the risks and acquires the instruments required for hedging against the risks, in close co-operation with the operational units.
+External funding of the Group’s operations and financial risk management is centralised to Group Treasury operating under the Group Treasurer.
+Group Treasury identifies and assesses the risks and acquires the instruments required for hedging against the risks, in close co-operation with the operational units.

 Risk management may employ various instruments, such as currency forwards and options, interest-rate or currency swaps, foreign currency loans and commodity derivatives.
 Derivatives are used for the sole purpose of hedging, not for speculation.
 Funding of the Group’s subsidiaries is managed mainly through the parent company.
 The subsidiaries may not accept new external funding, nor may they give guarantees or pledges without the permission of the Group Treasury in the parent company.

 Foreign exchange risk